foxbit19/ceh-notes/extra/tools.md

 - `CHNTPW` - is a software utility for resetting or blanking local passwords used by Windows NT, 2000, XP, Vista, 7, 8, 8.1 and 10.
 It does this by editing the SAM database where Windows stores password hashes.
 - `Tcptrace` is a tool for the analysis of TCP dump files.
 It can take as input the files produced by several popular packet-capture programs, including tcpdump/WinDump/Wireshark, snoop, EtherPeek, and Agilent NetMetrix.
 - `Maltego` - connect data and functionalities from diverse sources using Transforms

+## Wireless
+- `Kismet` - is a wireless network and device detector, sniffer, wardriving tool, and WIDS (wireless intrusion detection) framework
+- `betterCAP` - the Swiss Army knife for WiFi, Bluetooth Low Energy, wireless HID hijacking and IPv4 and IPv6 networks reconnaissance and MITM attacks
+- `Wireshark` - free and open-source packet analyzer (in the past was called `Ethereal`)
+    - `Airpcap` - Riverbed AirPcap USB-based adapters capture 802.11 wireless traffic for analysis
+- `FaceNiff` - is an Android app that allows you to sniff and intercept web session profiles over the WiFi
+- `reaver` - performs a brute force attack against an access point’s WiFi Protected Setup pin number
+- `WIBR`+ - WIfi BRuteforce is an application for testing of security of the wpa wpa2 psk wifi networks